Abdullah-Ashehry/100-days-of-code/log.md

 **Today's Progress**: Continued building and optimizing my scrapers with automated tests and bug detection.

 **Thoughts**: Collection has begun for some of the scrapers towards my ML project, however I am a bit struglling with some of the scrapers due to firewalls on the websites and their lack of considering public API's.

+### Day 5: Sept 16, Thurusday

+**Today's Progress**: Researched capailities of potentially new system to implement, finished the API's of two more websites with their tests.

+**Thoughts**: The two new websites I couldn't Include the pictures due they're indivisually seperated. so in order to acquire the pictures I m going to have to write a script to get their pictures indivisually which would take some computing that I currently can't spare.